Azure/azure-event-hubs-for-kafka/quickstart/go-sarama-client/README.md

 This quickstart will show how to create and connect to an [Event Hubs Kafka](https://docs.microsoft.com/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview?WT.mc_id=azureeventhubsforkafka-github-abhishgu) endpoint using an example producer and consumer written in Go using the [Sarama Kafka client](https://github.com/Shopify/sarama) library

-> Azure Event Hubs for Apache Kafka Ecosystems supports Apache Kafka version 1.0 and later.
+Note: Azure Event Hubs for Apache Kafka Ecosystems supports Apache Kafka version 1.0 and later.

 ## Prerequisites